What to Eat When You Aren't Eating Grains

 - Place in an ovenproof dish, cut side down in about a 1/2 inch of water

-- Bake/steam in the oven at 350 degress Farenheit for 35-45 minutes.
+- Bake/steam in the oven at 350 degrees Fahrenheit for 35-45 minutes.
 The inner strands should be a spaghetti-like tenderness.

-- Once cool enought to handle, gently scrape out the "noodles" with a fork.
+- Once cool enough to handle, gently scrape out the "noodles" with a fork.
 They will yeild easily.